 We are also proud to say that Luis is one of many inspirational ATC owners.
 Faces of Valor, another organization that raises money to support veterans and their families, helped the Avila family receive a 2017 Suburban from ATC.
 This vehicle has been designed to provide maximum accessibility so that Luis can easily load both himself and his power wheelchair in just a matter of seconds.
 The entire Avila family is able to travel with ease and even more freedom and convenience.

 Luis and his family are truly an inspiration and a testament to the power of determination.
 They are also a perfect example of why we are passionate about providing the highest quality wheelchair accessible trucks and SUVs.
-We are proud to be able to be a part of community wide efforts to support veterans and others will mobility challenges so that they can enjoy more freedom and a better quality of life.
+We are proud to be able to be a part of community wide efforts to support veterans and others with mobility challenges so that they can enjoy more freedom and a better quality of life.